-When Empower for Good approached me about creating their brand and website, I was more than eager to help; for the previous couple months I had been spending a lot of time reading and learning about web development but had yet to find a real-world opportunity to put my skills to use.
-I learn best from hands-on application, so working with a client to design a brand from scratch and then design/develop a custom website was a really exciting opportunity.
+When Empower for Good (EFG) approached me about creating their brand and website, I had been learning about web development for a couple months but had yet to find a real-world opportunity to put my skills to use.
+I learn best from hands-on application, so working with a client to create a brand and then design and develop a website from scratch was an exciting opportunity.

-The client and I started by doing an audit of the industry, uncovering what brands in the small business consultant space look and sound like.
+The client and I started with an audit of the industry, uncovering what brands in the small business consultant space look and sound like.

-The first direction focused on “professional, optimistic, and knowledgable.”
-The client liked the idea the mark communicated – navigating out of a complex problem – but felt that the logo overall was too corporate and masculine.
-The second direction emphasized “experienced, approachable, and trustworthy,” with the arrows and layout representing movement towards a better future.
-The client thought the visual impact of the logo wasn’t strong enough, but liked the softer color palette I chose.
+The client liked the idea the first option’s logomark communicated – navigating out of a complex problem – but felt that the design was too corporate and masculine.
+She thought the visual impact of the second logo wasn’t quite strong enough, but did like the softer color palette I introduced.

-This was the first time I had ever coded a website from scratch – in the past I had used Squarespace and page builders in WordPress, but had never developed a site myself doing it the “right” way – so I was both excited and nervous to do it for the Empower for Good website.
+This was the first time I had coded a website from scratch, so I was both excited and nervous try it for the Empower for Good website.

 I had a lot of fun, learning as I worked.
 At the end of the project I reflected on how I approached the code and what I would try differently next time.